Stimulant Addiction: Symptoms, Risks, and Treatment Resources

 Stimulants provide an initial surge of warmth, energy, euphoria, and hyperfocus.
 This is followed by an abrupt come down during which users report feeling heavy, exhausted, depressed, irritable, and subject to intense cravings for more of the stimulant drug.

-The duration and intensity of the high are dependent on multiple factors, including the substance, the way it’s consumed, and the tolerance of the person taking it.
+The high’s duration and intensity depend on multiple factors, including the substance, how it’s consumed, and the person’s tolerance.
 Crack cocaine tends to have the shortest high, followed by meth and then Adderall.

 The Desirable Effects of Stimulant Drugs